electron-plumber/electron-big-book/docs/math/0 Core courses/25 Chapter6 plane geometry Module2 triangles lower.md

   ![Similarity of triangle applications.svg](../../public/math/Core%20courses/Similarity%20of%20triangle%20applications.svg)
   __Remark__:
   The properties of similar triangles __can be fully extended to other similar figures__, such as __quadrilaterals__.

+## 21.Focus 9
+__Triangle congruence__
+- When folding, symmetry, or reflection is involved, congruent analysis should be used.